zivtech/Bodiless-JS/packages/bodiless-layouts/README.md

 ### Control Component Widths

-The flexboxGrid controls the width of components by setting different classes on their wrapper component.
-The flexboxGrid uses a set of tailwind width classes by default.
+The flowContainer controls the width of components by setting different classes on their wrapper component.
+The flowContainer uses a set of tailwind width classes by default.
 The `snapData` prop allows the user to provide a function that can set any set of classes.

 This function should take an object with a className property (which is a string of the current classes) and a width property.
 It then returns an object with a className property (an updated version of the className) and a width property (the width to which it should snap).
 Both width properties are expressed in percentages (e.g. 50%, 75%).